etn-ccis/blui-angular-workflows/login-workflow/README.md

 ## PxbAuthSecurityService

 `PxbAuthSecurityService` provides user authentication state and updates as a user logs in/out.
-Pages within the workflow use this service for info about whether or not a user is authenticated, check if an API call is happening, etc.  about It is not meant to authenticate the user or hold credential information.
+Pages within the workflow use this service for info about whether or not a user is authenticated, check if an API call is happening, etc.  It is not meant to authenticate the user or hold credential information.

 ### Usage